SSCT-Lab/MoCoAssembler/moco_tf/README.md

 I. Open the new model you want to run.

 II.
-Remove the code that imports the dataset. `from tf.config.paths import DATASETS_PATH`.
+Remove the code that imports the dataset. `from moco_tf.config.paths import DATASETS_PATH`.

 III.
 Change the `DATASETS_PATH` in the `go()` function to a specific path to your dataset.